 Jeff holds a B.S. in Electrical Engineering from the University of Wyoming.

-Tony Crandall is the VP of Engineering at Biosonix.
-He leads the team of engineers in the design and manufacturing of Fluid Delivery & Control Sensors and Therapeutic Handpieces.
-Mr. Crandall brings over 32 years of experience in all facets of engineering design, analysis, and management.
-Over 23 years of that experience has been in ultrasonic transducers for highly regulated applications, (military and medical).
-Mr. Crandall holds an MS in Physics from the University of Utah and has completed courses in Design for Six Sigma as well as Penn State's Short Course on Underwater Acoustics and Signal Processing.
+Tony Crandall is one of the founders of Biosonix and VP of Engineering.
+He has retired from the Vice President position, but will continue on as an engineering consultant.
+Mr. Crandall brings over 33 years of experience in all facets of engineering design, analysis, and management.
+Over 30 years of that experience has been in ultrasonic transducers for highly regulated applications, (military and medical).
+Mr. Crandall holds an MS in Physics from the University of Utah and is the Immediate Past President of the Ultrasonic Industry Association.

 Travis Sessions is the Chairman of Biosonix board of directors.
 With over 17 years experience in business management, he has successfully built multiple medical device technology companies, including Biosonix's sister company Biomerics.
 Travis has a BS in Chemical Engineering from Brigham Young University and Masters in Business Administration from the University of Michigan.
 He is an expert in business development, new product development, and plastics operations.
 Travis serves on various industry boards and organizations including BioUtah, Utah's independent life science association, Salt Lake City's Lifescience Angles, Brigham Young University Chemical Engineering Department Industry Board, and other private education organizations.